RevenueCat/react-native-purchases/README.md

 ## Installation

 Expo supports in-app payments and is compatible with react-native-purchases.
 To use the library, [create a new project](https://docs.expo.dev/get-started/create-a-project/) and set up a [development build](https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build).
-A development build helps iterate quickly and provides a complete development environment.
+A development build helps you iterate quickly and provides a complete development environment.
 After you've created the project, install the library:

 ```
 $ npx expo install react-native-purchases